lorikayman/RebisTheory/src/lib/rebis_theory.md

 With dragons overthrown, whose powers reshaped the planet (`created the world in its passing: its fire the sun, its bones the mountains` - [Storm Dragon Helm](https://wiki.spiralknights.com/Storm_Dragon_Helm#Storm_Dragon_Helm)) changing terrain (`its rage became magma rain, its breath a typhoon` [Raging Dragon Helm](https://wiki.spiralknights.com/Raging_Dragon_Helm#Raging_Dragon_Helm)) and creating storms.

-The [Rider Mantles](https://wiki.spiralknights.com/Frenzy_Rider_Mantle#Frenzy_Rider_Mantle) refer to 3 gods using their respective elements to `carve worlds from stone` - the meaning of carving worlds from stone may also refer to a construction of castles found within Clockworks.
-The notion of gods is often accompanied with divinity which for the most part is symbolized by the heavenly kingdom - this possible relation will be kept in mind and serves as a basis for this mostly speculative section.
+The [Rider Mantles](https://wiki.spiralknights.com/Frenzy_Rider_Mantle#Frenzy_Rider_Mantle) refer to 3 gods using their respective elements to `carve worlds from stone` -- the meaning of carving worlds from stone may refer to a metaphysical act of creation, or a literal carving of land.

+At that point the assumption of a [war between dragons and riders](#lesser-creaton-myth) would serve us as a scaffolding for further exploration of the narrative, as such logic would allow us to create suitable premise for further described developments.

-But, to achieve further progress in identification of both tortodrones and tortomega, we should approach from a point of the analysis of a different civilization - valkyries of heavenly kingdom.
+With the mythology as a guide, with the knowledge of a few advanced civilization of Cradle, to achieve further progress in identification of tortodrones, tortomega, titans and riders, we should approach from a diffent perspective, from the analysis of a different civilization -- Valkyries of heavenly kingdom.

 <center class="chapter-break">
   <span class="energy">🜛</span>